Small Business it support | Support Small business | Technowand

 A domain name is a website address that is unique to your business.
 Technowand’s domain name, for example, is www.technowand.com.au.

 While you can set up a business website without a domain name (for example, www.examplewebsite.wordpress.com or www.examplewebsite.squarespace.com), owning your domain name makes your business appear more professional.
 It also makes it easier for customers to search for and find you online.
-In future you will also be able to easily register for a Trademark / IP.
+In the future, you will also be able to easily register for a Trademark / IP.

 When you register a domain, you can choose from extensions including: